The first message

 A 90% match starting in two weeks beats a 100% match starting in three months.
 Tutoring time is finite and exam dates don't move.
 If you've found a tutor who passes the criteria above and your child clicked with them in the trial session, book the engagement and start.
 Searching for the perfect tutor while exams creep closer is one of the more common parent mistakes.

 Be cautious about upfront packages before you've seen how the tutoring goes.
-A tutor confident in their work is usually happy to invoice per-session or in small batches (e.g. 4-session blocks).
-Tutors who require 20-session deposits before the trial session are a flag — even strong tutors don't usually need that, and bad-faith setups use upfront packages to lock in revenue before the parent realises the fit isn't right.
+A tutor confident in their work is usually happy to invoice per-session or in small batches (for example 4-session blocks).
+Tutors who require 20-session deposits before the trial session are a flag; even strong tutors don't usually need that, and bad-faith setups use upfront packages to lock in revenue before the parent realises the fit isn't right.